xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.md

    *  On a LICENSED installation, the scenario of the wizard "Step 5 - Enable" will be a bit different after the **Enable and continue** button has been clicked.

-      If, after downloading the modules recommended for activation in your X-Cart 5 store, the module installer detects that these modules may not be used with your type of X-Cart license, you will get a license warning as follows:
+      If, after downloading the addons recommended for activation in your X-Cart 5 store, the addon installer detects that these addons may not be used with your type of X-Cart license, you will get a license warning as follows:

       ![xc5_migration_wizard_license_type.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_migration_wizard_license_type.png)

        In this case, you will be able to resolve the problem using one of the following methods:

-       *   Upgrade your X-Cart license to the license type allowed to use the modules;
+       *   Upgrade your X-Cart license to the license type allowed to use the addons;
-       *   Remove the modules from your store.
+       *   Remove the addons from your store.

        {% note info %}
-       The modules will not be installed, and you will not be able to continue with the migration process until you resolve the problem with your license or remove the modules.
+       The addons will not be installed, and you will not be able to continue with the migration process until you resolve the problem with your license or remove the addons.
        {% endnote %}